adaptive-democracy/hopeful-path/book/toward-verified-foundations.md

-**Conjecture:** Increasing the persistent update cycle length reduces experienced coordination costs.
+**Conjecture:** Increasing the adaptive update cycle length reduces experienced coordination costs.
 For any cooperative with some given amount of technological capability, there exists a cycle length that best trades overhead for achieved coordination.

 It stresses people out to have to think more frequently about vote updates, and depending on how difficult it is to update votes it is better to have to do so less often.
 Once a day or once a week seem like reasonable periodic update schedules depending on the decision importance and cost to check updates.